JC-ARAGON/Data-Analytics-Portfolio/1_Tableau_SQL_Project/hola2.md

 🔍 Explanation
+This query:

-Retrieves the top 10 countries with the highest total COVID-19 cases.
+Retrieves the 10 countries with the highest number of total COVID-19 cases.
-Uses MAX() to get the peak total cases and deaths per country.
+Uses MAX() to obtain the peak total cases and total deaths recorded for each country.
-Calculates death_rate (total_deaths / total_cases * 100) to measure mortality impact.
+Calculates the death rate using (total_deaths / total_cases) * 100, showing how lethal the virus was in each country.
-Orders results by total cases in descending order.
+Orders the results in descending order of total cases, ensuring the most affected countries appear at the top.
 📊 Insights
-1️⃣ The United States, India, and Brazil have the highest reported COVID-19 cases, reflecting large populations and high testing capacity.
+The United States, India, and Brazil rank among the top three countries with the highest reported cases, mainly due to large populations and extensive testing capacity.
-2️⃣ Death rates vary significantly, with some countries having lower fatality percentages due to better healthcare systems and vaccination efforts.
+Death rates vary significantly across countries, reflecting differences in healthcare quality, early intervention strategies, and vaccination rates.